-Watch a video where demonstration project participants share their views and experiences on the implementation of the Framework.
+Watch a video where participants in the 18-month Measurement and Monitoring of Safety in Canada Learning Collaborative share their views and experiences on the implementation of the Framework.

 - Dr. Jane Carthey, faculty member says, "The Framework changes the nature of conversations that health teams have about safety.
 It makes them more mindful, more forward thinking.
 Before engaging in the Framework, healthcare organizations are often very entrenched in learning from past harm and do very little in terms of moment by moment of what is happening now and what could happen next."